multimediatechnology/10jahre/index.md

 layout: home
 ---

-In Fall of 2018 the first cohort of students started on their jouney to become professional web developers or game developers.
-Today there are 180 graduates of our bachelor and master programs out there in industry.
+In fall of 2008, the first cohort of students started on their journey to become professional web or game developers.
+Today, there are more than 180 graduates of our Bachelor and master programs out there in the industry.

-Today we celebrate their success.
+It's time to celebrate their success!